Schwinn’s 230 is an affordable recumbent bike that comes loaded with a lot more features than you’d expect from a bike in this price range.

 - Plastic seat

-Starting from the beginning, the Schwinn 230 comes with a solid frame with a convenient step-thru design.
-This just means you don’t have to step over the body of the bike to sit on the seat.
+Starting from the beginning, Schwinn’s 230 comes with a solid frame with a convenient step-thru design (this just means you don’t have to step over the body of the bike to sit on the seat).

 It also provides easy seat access from either side.

-At first glance, the frame of this recumbent looks fairly robust.
-With a 300 lb user weight capacity, this bike is sturdy enough to hold most users comfortably.
+At first glance, the frame of this recumbent looks fairly robust and with a 300 lb user weight capacity, this bike is sturdy enough to hold most users comfortably.